raygun101/MarkupKit/README.md

     </dict>
     </plist>

-This markup creates an instance of `UILabel` whose text color will be set to the value that "darkRed" refers to in the property list, "#8b0000":
+This markup creates an instance of `UILabel` whose text color will be set to the value to which "darkRed" refers in the property list, "#8b0000":

     <UILabel text="A Dark Red Label" textColor="darkRed"/>